ericlagergren/go-coreutils/README.md

 `xxd.go` is actually much faster than the native `xxd` implementation found on most *nix machines.

-It's licensed under the GPLv3 because it's mostly a transliteraiton of GNU's coreutils, which are licensed under the GPL.
+It (as a whole) is licensed under the GPLv3 because it's mostly a transliteraiton of GNU's coreutils, which are licensed under the GPL.

+However, all parts are licensed individually, as **not** all are under the GPL (e.g., `xxd`).

 ## REQUIRES: